 External authentication systems

-Our Customer Champions can help with authentication issues caused by interaction with CrashPlan products.
-However, troubleshooting authentication issues outside your CrashPlan environment is beyond the scope of our Customer Champions.
+Our technical support engineers can help with authentication issues caused by interaction with CrashPlan products.
+However, troubleshooting authentication issues outside your CrashPlan environment is beyond the scope of our technical support team.
 For assistance with external authentication systems, contact your authentication vendor.

 - To use this functionality, you must be assigned the Identity Management Administrator role.